binaryphile/sorta/README.md

 -   return array and hash values

--   pack/unpack variables into/out of hashes as key/value pairs
+-   pack/unpack variables into/out of hashes as key-value pairs

-Basically, Sorta is about controlling your variable namespace as much as possible.
+Basically, sorta is about controlling your variable namespace as much as possible.
 These features are designed to help you do that.

 Requires Bash 4.3 or higher.